jerser/docker-vpn/Readme.md

 It provides
 - OpenConnect, tested for Global Protect
-- SAML GUI for interactive login on Global Protected, tested for Okta
+- SAML GUI for interactive login on Global Protected
 - SOCKS 5 server (default port 1080)

 ## Install